‘Holding Hands’ Campaign: Exeter City of Sanctuary’s Campaign for Unaccompanied Asylum Seeking Children (UASC)

 - Letter-to-Immigration-Minister-, Brandon Lewis re-DUBS-1

 LINKS +National Campaigns

 Safe Passage: Citizen’s UK project to open safe and legal routes to sanctuary, particularly for unaccompanied children seeking asylum/family re-unification.
-Active in France.
+Active in France, Greece and Italy.

 ‘Help Refugees’: Supported by Alf Dubs.
-Charity has taken legal action over child refugees in Calais ‘Jungle’ and in June ’17 launched legal challenge in UK seeking order to re-open Dubs/re -consult local authorities on spaces available. #DubsNow http://helprefugees.org.uk/dubs/
+The charity has taken legal action over child refugees in Calais ‘Jungle’ and in June ’17 launched legal challenge in UK seeking order to re-open Dubs/re -consult local authorities on spaces available. #DubsNow http://helprefugees.org.uk/dubs/